 We also offer global sourcing support through our Total Marketing Support (TMS) operations for customers who seek a consistent approach from their packaging, sourced in regions beyond DS Smith's current manufacturing footprint.
 Our corrugated packaging business operates in five geographic segments.
 Recycling and paper form an integrated part of our global supply chain operations.

 Plastic packaging is a global business with manufacturing sites in the US, Europe and Asia Pacific.
 Its products are sold globally.

 Impact Centres

-BB PackRight Centres
+PackRight Centres

-28 different languages c.
-200 packaging manufacturing sites
+packaging manufacturing sites

 12 paper mills